STAC-USC/PyNNK_graph_construction/README.md

 Python source code for the paper: [
 Graph Construction from Data using Non Negative Kernel regression (NNK Graphs)](https://arxiv.org/abs/1910.09383).

+### Demo
+Check out our notebook demo in Google colab [nnk_cpu_demo.ipynb](https://colab.research.google.com/drive/1jwp9N9eRzquaEjC00AdYHcl5tbilDuC2?usp=sharing) that shows how to use NNK neighborhoods for classification in toy datasets.

 ## Citing this work
 ```
 @article{shekkizhar2020graph,